 Are you an Australian knitter in search of a knitting charity that needs your help?
-Check out one of the charities shown here!
+Check out the charities shown here!

 When I think “Australia,” I always think of bitingly cold winters and worry about the folks who need to…